BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

 > **Rationale** The method to generate `promise` is left vague in order
 > to allow LSP implementors the flexibility to structure their code
 > as necessary.
+>
+> The LSP should be able to extract all the information in the
+> `opening_fee_params` object from the `promise` to allow a clear upgrade path.
+> If this would not be the case, if ever a field is added to the
+> `opening_fee_params` object, clients may not know about the new field and they
+> may send back an `opening_fee_params` object without the newly added field in
+> the `lsps2.buy` call.
+The LSP would only be able to verify the `promise` if
+> the field was encoded in the `promise` itself.
+>
 > The above specification suggests the use of any MAC, which would cover
 > the above requirements, and requires a symmetric key known only by
 > the LSP.